-UnMastered is an intensive three week summer program that is deliberately not a master's program that takes a 40 person cohort through six collaborative challenges increasing in complexity over the three weeks that build skills in anthropology, design thinking, collaboration and healthy group life, decision-making, futurist thinking, movement starting, and influencing for change.
+UnMastered is an intensive four week summer program that is deliberately not a master's program that takes a 50 person cohort through 4 collaborative challenges increasing in complexity over the four weeks that build skills in anthropology, design thinking, collaboration and healthy group life, decision-making, futurist thinking, movement starting, and influencing for change.

 While UnMastered is an online experience, you should expect to spend about 10 hours a week working on your projects either with your teams or individually in both synchronous and asynchronous capacities.
 Because many of these projects are done in teams, it's important to have the time to do the work.
 We offer this program during the summer when educators have some space and time to dig in.
 At the same time, it is feasible to also balance this with family time and summer vacation as long as you have access to the internet.